 A copy of the Plan prospectus is available on the Company's Intranet at http://signals.corpnt.analog.com/default.aspx.
 (From Signals home page, click Knowledge Centers, HR, Employee Stock Programs.
 The related documents can be found in the right-hand column.)
-If the Optionee is unable to access this information via the Intranet, ADI's or the Optionee's regional stock plan administrator can provide the Optionee with copies.
+If the Optionee is unable to access this information via the Intranet, the Company's or the Optionee's regional stock plan administrator can provide the Optionee with copies.

-Ray Stata Chairman of the Board Vincent T. Roche President and Chief Executive Officer
+Ray Stata Vincent Roche Chairman of the Board President & Chief Executive Officer